CPlusMinus2000/mood-detection/README.md

 # mood-detection

-A tensorflow network that categorizes emotion
+A project for Hack the North 2019